We are not ignorant of his devices. (II Corinthians 2:11)

 Just because something comes from Satan did not mean God was looking the other way.
 God uses Satan sometimes for His own purposes.

 7) Opposing the righteous.
 (Zechariah 3:1)

-I love the little story in Acts 19 where some sons of a Jewish priest decide to emulate Paul and cast the devils out of a poor fellow.
-They found such a demon-oppressed person and gathered around to lay hands on him.
-That’s when the leader of the group decided to repeat the formula he had heard Paul quote.
-He got it almost right.
+I love the little story in Acts 19 where the sons of a Jewish priest decided to emulate Paul and cast the devils out of someone.
+They found a fellow, then gathered around to lay hands on the poor guy.
+The leader of the group repeated the formula he had heard from Paul.
+And, he got it almost right.

 We command you in the name of Jesus whom Paul preaches that you would come out of this man.
 (Acts 19:13)

-To their shock, the demon inside the man responded, “Jesus I know, and Paul I know, but who are you?”
+To their shock, the demon responded, “Jesus I know, and Paul I know, but who are you?”
 Then, the man jumped up and–empowered by the evil spirit–set upon the hapless youths, leaving them battered and bruised.

 Old-time preachers used to deliver sermons on the subject “Known in Hell.”
 It was a compliment, they said, for you to be well-known by the forces of darkness.
 It proves you are effective for the Lord.
 But as to those who are either in the clutches of the devil or doing nothing for Jesus, the enemy leaves you alone.

 That “known in hell” title isn’t exactly accurate, of course.
 The devil is not in hell.
 That is his eventual destination, but only as the ultimate prisoner, not as the warden of the inferno as so many jokes and stories and cartoons (and even bad sermons) have it.
 Satan is on earth, inflicting damage everywhere he can.
 (See Revelation 12:9,12.)

 This parable from our Lord was given to explain the presence of hypocrites in the congregation of the faithful.
 That has always been a problem for believers as well as a stumblingblock for unbelievers.